P3: Arithmetic circuits in radix-2: adder, multiplier, comparator, etc. VHDL design plan C2: hierarchical structural modular multiple-file |

 Propose a circuit that at the same time can be expanded to a larger number of inputs, for instance 32 or 64 bit.

-Organise the architecture of this circuit using smaller components.
+Organise a hierarchical architecture for this circuit using smaller components.
 How many VHDL files will be required?

 |